-Adapting campaigns on a country-by-country basis has also played a key role in their performance, and all campaigns are optimized with the help of Google Analytics.
+Adapting campaigns on a country-by-country basis has also played a key role in the performance, and all campaigns are optimized with the help of Google Analytics.
 Ulric Jerome, Partner and COO, explains: “Google Analytics is in everyday use.
-We are looking at the behavior of our customers, which device they use to connect, which country they connect from, so it’s a day-to-day measurement tool for our business operators.”
+We are looking at the behaviour of our customers, which device they use to connect, which country they connect from, so it’s a day-to-day measurement tool for our business operators.”

-He adds: “Every country has its own digital approach, and the only way you can be successful is by making sure you adapt your digital strategy for the countries that you really want to focus on.
-First starting to understand the trends, then working through the Google Ads platform so we get the right exposure in the right country, even up to the right cities.”
+He adds: “Every country has its own digital approach, and the only way that you can be successful is by making sure that you adapt your digital strategy for the countries that you really want to focus on.
+First starting to understand the trends, then working through the Google Ads platform so that we get the right exposure in the right country, even up to the right cities.”

 The success of this strategy quickly became apparent with a rapid increase in international sales following its introduction.
-In fact, Matchesfashion.com now serves customers in 190 markets via its site and the majority of their business comes from abroad.
+In fact, Matchesfashion.com now serves customers in 190 markets via its site and the company’s majority of business comes from abroad.
 Ulric says: “Our business today is very much international.
 We do more than 70% of our business outside of the UK.”

 Chapman succinctly sums up their online success story: “We are available in pretty much every country worldwide now: we ship to the smallest islands in the Pacific, we ship everywhere.”

 “Google Analytics is in everyday use.
-We are looking at the behavior of our customers, which device they use to connect, which country they connect from.
+We are looking at the behaviour of our customers, which device they use to connect, which country they connect from.
 Our business today is very much international.“ Ulric Jerome, Partner & COO, Matchesfashion.com